Applying for a Medicare Application: What You Need to Know

 If a person is automatically enrolled, they can opt to alter their coverage during their IEP or another enrollment period.
 Most people choose to enroll in at least Part A to cover hospital expenses, given that it doesn’t usually come with a monthly premium.

 A person can sign up for Part A and Part B separately, but signing up for Part B, later on, can delay that coverage.
-Additionally, there is an opportunity to sign up for Part B annually, yet each year that a person doesn’t sign up for it and were eligible, the premium goes up by 10%
+Additionally, there is an opportunity to sign up for Part B annually, yet each year that a person doesn’t sign up for it and is eligible, the premium goes up by 10%

 If a person does not qualify automatically for Part A, they may have to purchase it.
 To do so, though, they must also apply for Part B.